jeremi/openg2p-documentation/index.md

 ## Get started with OpenG2P

-Bootstrapped by the [DSTI, Government of Sierra Leone](https://www.dsti.gov.sl), the "OpenG2P" aims to provide a confluence for and solutions to effectively digitizing government to persons, and large-scale social protection transfers.
+Bootstrapped by the [DSTI, Government of Sierra Leone](https://www.dsti.gov.sl),[Fynarfin](https://fynarfin.io/) the "OpenG2P" aims to provide a confluence for and solutions to effectively digitize government to persons, and large-scale social protection transfers.
 It is a set of digital building blocks helping SPs digitize key cogs & address gaps in the delivery chain of targeting & enrollment, list management, payment digitization, & recourse.

 OpenG2P comprises of several projects (blocks), each addressing a single key pain point in the delivery chain.
 These can be used independently of the other blocks depending on a program's gaps or as a package seamlessly integrated to provide an end-to-end solution kit.